attilioHimeki/unity-build-tools/README.md

 ## Command-Line

 The tool includes Shell and Bash scripts to create builds via CLI, allowing easy integration to Jenkins, Travis and other CI/CD build systems.

+## Usage and license
+While I'm mostly using this for internal development, you're more than welcome to use this in your Unity project, following the conditions and limitations specified in the LICENSE.
+Also, while not necessary, please make sure to credit me and send your feedback.